IHDE-Alliance/ISTP_metadata/ISTP_Info_From_Mission_Docs.md

    DELTA PLUS = Wth
    DELTA MINUS = 0

-   Other attributes may be defined to show the use of these form factors in calculating quantities associated with the binning, such as
+   Other attributes may be defined to show the use of these form factors in calculating quantities associated with the binning, such as

    Theta Factor = "TFactor[j] is cos(theta[j])-cos(theta[j]+Wth[j])"
    Energy Factor = "EFactor[i] for volume is E[i]^2 *2*WE[i] + (2/3)WE[i]^3"